nixpig/joubini/README.md

 - [ ] Add support for TLS/SSL.
 - [ ] Add support for web sockets.
 - [ ] Add support for DNS resolution.
+- [ ] Use a connection pool instead of recreating for every request.

 **It's probably not a good idea to actually use this for anything at this point.
 Maybe soon 🤷**